-Starting in early 2024, we are committed to implementing carbon-neutral flights for 10% of our business trips undertaken by auditors.
+We are in the process of arranging necessary logistics for carbon-neutral flights for 10% of our business trips undertaken by auditors as first step.
 Over time, we will progressively elevate this commitment by steadily increasing the percentage of carbon-neutral flights each year.